akkadotnet/akka.net/README.md

-# Akka .NET
+# Akka.NET

-Akka .NET is a port of the popular Java/Scala framework Akka to .NET.
+Akka.NET is a port of the popular Java/Scala framework Akka to .NET.

 Early beta, do not use in production!